litstack/litstack/docs/docs/crud/models.md

 [[toc]]

 The main component of an admin panel is to manage data.
 Fjord offers the possibility to make [Laravel Eloquent Models](https://laravel.com/docs/7.x/eloquent) editable and manageable.
 For a clear administration of models, a suitable `index` table and the corresponding `create` and `update` form is needed.
-Fjord also comes with powerfull open source packages to make models `translatable` and `sluggable` and to attach `media`.
+Fjord also comes with powerfull open source packages to make models `translatable`, `sluggable` and to attach `media`.
 The following packages are used for this

 -   [Astronomic Translatable](https://docs.astrotomic.info/laravel-translatable/)
 -   [Spatie Medialibrary](https://docs.spatie.be/laravel-medialibrary/v8/introduction/)